 Over the last decade, I’ve lived in Milan during two very different periods of the city.
-10 years ago in the early 2000s, Milan was a very different place – one not nearly as alive as it is today.
-The food scene was simpler, full of boring and classic restaurants that didn’t serve much other than cotoletta (a breaded veal cutlet that is a classic Milanese dish).
-But when I returned from NYC in 2013, I found a city that had completely changed and was now home to young chefs opening little restaurants and a thriving food scene.
-Today, there is a beautiful contrast between the new part of Milan that is heavily focused on experimentation - the contemporary Italian 'foodie' scene, and the classic side of the city that has stayed the same for the last 30 years.
+10 years ago in the early 2000s, Milan was a very different place—one not nearly as alive as it is today.
+The food scene was simpler, full of classic, boring restaurants that didn’t serve much other than cotoletta (a breaded veal cutlet that is a classic Milanese dish).
+But when I returned from NYC in 2013, I found a city that had completely changed and was now home to young chefs pioneering a thriving food scene of some of the best restaurants in the world.
+Today, there is a beautiful contrast between the new part of Milan that is heavily focused on experimentation, the contemporary Italian 'foodie' scene, and the classic side of the city that has stayed the same for the last 30 years.

 Unlike the outward magnificence of Rome, Milan is a hidden city.
 You have to enjoy the little frames of the town in order to fully appreciate it.
 This means getting into the courtyards, finding Milan's little corners, her small squares and hidden gardens.
-It’s often a difficult city for tourists - if you're in a rush you only see the main squares and you'll miss the soul of the city.
-But, if you visit the places on this list, you'll discover the magic of Milan.
+It’s often a difficult city for tourists—if you're in a rush you only see the main squares and you'll miss the soul of the city.
+But, if you visit these Milan restaurants, you'll discover the magic of the city.

 Exploring The City

 Although the most famous section of Milan is the Quadrilatero della Moda, the fashion capital’s fashion district, the real Milan is in the neighborhood of Brera.
-These days it’s an incredibly cool place to walk around, even if 20 years ago it wasn’t quite like this.
-Back then it still wasn’t so clean or safe, but since then, it’s slowly recuperated and is now home to the little trattorias and small independent shops that make Italian cities so special.
+These days, it’s an incredibly cool place to walk around, even if 20 years ago it wasn’t quite like this.
+Back then it still wasn’t so clean or safe, but since then, it’s slowly recuperated and is now home to the little trattorias, bistros, and small independent shops that make Italian cities so special.

-Another area I really like in Milan is Chinatown, mostly because it’s a very different take on the typical Chinatowns I’ve seen in other parts of the world.
+Another area I love in Milan is Chinatown, mostly because it’s a very different take on the typical Chinatowns I’ve seen in other parts of the world.
 Milan's Chinatown is melded with the Italian population of the area, with everybody living together, mixing shops and cultures.
 The neighborhood is almost 100% pedestrian.
 When you walk around here, you feel like you're in a neighborhood from a different time.
-You'll find old Italian shops mixed with new Chinese shops, and no chain stores, only independently owned ones that you won't find anywhere else.
-It's conveniently located just 5 minutes from Brera, so it's absolutely worth a visit.
+You'll find old Italian shops mixed with new Chinese shops, and no chain stores—only independently owned ones that you won't find anywhere else.
+It's conveniently located just five minutes from Brera, so it's absolutely worth a visit.

-The newest and “coolest” part of Milan is the Porta Nuova, a district worth seeing, but that I’m not fully in love with.
+The newest and “coolest” part of Milan is the Porta Nuova, a district definitely worth seeing.
 10 years ago Milan didn’t have skyscrapers or tall buildings.
 Now, the whole city has been developed for the Milan Expo, giving life to an area that was basically dead.
 It doesn’t feel completely like you’re in Milan, but it’s a great chance to get an international feel for the city and take a peek at the city’s new skyline.

 And if you're in your 20s, Navigli is the district for you.
-It’s full of little bars and small places to go have cheap bites and drinks.
+It’s full of little bars and small places to go have cheap bites, street food, and drinks.
 In the summer it’s particularly fantastic, as the whole area closes to cars and people spend their nights jumping from bar to bar.
-It’s not a district to find an amazing wine bar or great restaurant, but it's a great place to have brunch or watch the sunset on the canal.
+It’s not a district to find an amazing wine bar or great Italian restaurant per se, but it's a great place to have brunch or watch the sunset on the canal.

 My favorite breakfast spot in all of Milan is Cucchi, one of the oldest pasticcerias in the city.
 It’s located in Porta Genova in a little square with a bunch of tables outside.
 At one point, this place was the home away from home for many philosophers, writers, and journalists, and it’s continued to be a perfect place to meet creative people of all kinds.
 You can go sit in the square, savor a long breakfast, and enjoy not just the fantastic corneto, but the chance to see and understand the vibe of what’s happening in the city.